JangSeongwon/MURM/README.md

       - Reward global achieve as the same time active

 4. Need to think of active-disadv task
-    - RandomGoal box as solution
+    - Random Goal box as solution
 --------------------------

 # Next Process for Paper 2